Small big innovations: PooPail is the system for collecting dog manure invented by designer Sandy Stinson.

 Yes, it's a poop invention (I say that before the idea inevitably forms in your head), but I find it useful.
 PooPail has the merit of reducing the collection of dog excrements to a simple, quick sweep: almost surgical.
-Each PooPail also comes with special biodegradable and easy to replace waste bags.
+Each PooPail also comes with special biodegradable, easy-to-replace waste bags.

 PooPail opens easily, but once dog droppings are collected and closed, it is really tightly closed.
-The special closure of the basket, with mechanisms not too different from those of a diaper holder, allow to "accumulate" canine dejections for up to a week, to also reduce the trips to the bin.
+The special closure of the basket, with mechanisms not too different from those of a diaper holder, allow to "accumulate" canine excrement for up to a week, to also reduce travel to the bin.

 What else is there to add?
 A gadget like this participates in its own small way in a better future: it reduces waste, encourages cleaning, focuses on biodegradable materials and simplifies life.
-I hope you successfully pass the crowdfunding phase he's facing on Kickstarter, and then I can't wait to see it in the hands of diligent owners who are no longer reluctant to this “annoying” operation.
+I hope you successfully pass the crowdfunding phase he's facing on Kickstarter, and then I can not wait to see it in the hands of diligent owners no longer reluctant to this "annoying" operation.